 Nutley partners with Kean University's Holocaust Resource Center to offer Holocaust and Genocide Studies as a dual enrollment course.
 Nutley High School students have the opportunity to earn credits from Kean University upon completion of this course.
 Please be aware that a fee may be associated with the dual enrollment request.

 This course can be counted in partial fulfillment of the 130 total credits required for graduation.

-Course Title: Introduction to Criminal Justice Course Number: 6L1CJ
+Course Title: AP Human Geography Course Number: 6L1HG Grade(s): 11-12 Credits: 5

-Grade(s): 10-12 Credits: 2.5

-Prerequisites: None Length: Half Year